Eileen Dewey, LCSW-C, Program Administrator and Clinical Supervisor View Resume (PDF)

-Elana has been a part-time employee of the CAC team since February 2014, conducting assessments and facilitating groups.
+Elana has been a part-time employee of the CTC team since February 2014, conducting assessments and facilitating groups.
 She works full-time at Sheppard Pratt as a Quality & Evaluation Services Coordinator, coordinating patient advocacy and education, reviewing clinical documentation to ensure Joint Commission compliance and analyzing data for areas of performance improvement.

 Previously, Elana worked as an advocate for survivors of domestic violence, providing case management and short-term counseling services.
 Through the use of empowerment and psychoeducation, she helped survivors to identify community resources and create plans for a safer future.